zurutech/zurutech.github.io/_posts/2020-08-03-making-a-leader-part-4.md

 ## Conclusion
 This article was the last entry to the series.
 I hope you find it helpful and that it can bring some insight to you about how we deal with management here at Zuru.

-As I said in the first article intro, everything I talked about in this series comes from my direct experience while working a Zuru Tech Italy as a team leader, and it may or may not work for you.
-I hope you can i use them as a comparison from improving yourself, your company, and every company in the world, regardless of the practical utility you can squeeze from these articles even if you find yourself doing the opposite of what I said as a result.
+As I said in the first article intro, everything I talked about in this series comes from my direct experience while working for Zuru Tech Italy as a team leader, and it may or may not work for you.
+I hope you can use them as a comparison from improving yourself, your company, and every company in the world, regardless of the practical utility you can squeeze from these articles even if you find yourself doing the opposite of what I said as a result.

 I hope you are going to contact me if you have any questions, the best this series of articles can do to start a discussion about this matter.